LitExtension Blog

 With Fluid Engine, Squarespace gives you much more flexibility than older versions of the editor.
 You can move elements freely, fine-tune spacing, and build more dynamic layouts while keeping the site responsive across devices.

 Instead of overloading pages with effects, use built-in tools to improve clarity and flow.
 Clean grids, thoughtful spacing, and clear content hierarchy often make a bigger impact than heavy visual styling.
+There are also many powerful Squarespace features you can leverage to take your store's template to another level; check them out!

 5. Explore custom code or plugins